 Likewise, many banks charge a fee for foreign currency conversion.
 In the years before the European Union consolidated their currencies into the Euro, paying 2 or 3 percent for this service actually saved business travelers plenty of time and money.
 Again, technology and trade have made this fee a revenue driver that most credit card users tolerate as the cost of doing business.
 Lenders who waive foreign transaction fees have found they can attract the kind of customer whose loyalty across multiple financial products will make up for a relatively small revenue stream.

-Therefore, only a handful of travel credit cards meet both of your criteria here are a couple:
+Therefore, only a handful of no foreign transaction fee credit card offers meet both of your criteria.
+Here are a couple:

 - J.P.
 Morgan Select Card.
 Chase launched this elite credit card with chip-and-PIN built in by default, promising concierge-style customer service with no foreign transaction fees.